jeimzos/SingleIonCounting/README.md

 <img src="misc/ion-counting-algo.gif" alt="Ion counting algorithm gif" width="1000">

-<br> A repository containing the code(s) used in the Single Ion Counting proton radiobiology undergraduate research project.
+A repository containing the code(s) used in the Single Ion Counting proton radiobiology undergraduate research project.
 This is a comprehensive blob segmentation algorithm for the bulk analysis of fluorescence images.
 The algorithm not only automates the ion-counting process but also returns additional ion statistics.

 For more information on the Single Ion Counting experiment, you may visit the [appendix](https://github.com/jeimzos/SingleIonCounting/blob/master/APPENDIX.md) page.